benmontour/endpointManagerConfigs/README.md

 # endpointManagerConfigs
-Different configuration files for Microsoft Endpoint Manager
+Configuration files for Microsoft Endpoint Manager

+Configs were exported and can be reimported using https://github.com/jseerden/IntuneBackupAndRestore